EBoguslawski/Emulation_Zonal_Controllers_paper/README.md

 Files start with a letter, we suggest following this order to go through the training and evaluation steps.

-# Number of iterations and trainings
+# Number of iterations / Number of instances / Number of test scenarios.

 We set the number of training iterations at 4096 to obtain very short training times.
-To get efficient agents, you need to set this hyper-parameters (`nb_iter`) to 10 000 000.
+To get efficient agents, you need to set this hyper-parameters (`nb_iter`) to 1e7.

 In the paper, we trained 6 instances per type of agent (NoPlan / LightCurtailment / WithPlan), which led to 18 trainings.
 You can choose the number of instances with the `NB_TRAINING` predefined in `A_prep_env.py`.
 Its default value here is 1.

+The `C_evaluate_agents.py` script evaluates only on 2 scenarios but you can set `nb_scenario = 34` (like in our experiments).

 # Used hyper-parameters